 published in 1980 and still in print!

-David got the idea from the mystery
+David got the idea for the mystery

 from being a stay-at-home dad with his infant son.